Eglwyswrw: Education

 Ysgol Gymunedol Eglwyswrw is a Welsh-medium primary school situated in the village.
 As of 2022, there were 92 pupils on roll at the school.
 76.5 per cent of the school's pupils are from Welsh-speaking homes.

 Attractions

 Dyfed Shire Horse Farm is half a mile to the south-west of the village on the A487 at its junction with the B4329 scenic route to Haverfordwest over the Preseli Mountains.
 The farm has provided horses for military parades, and H.M.
 The Queen named a foal in 2020 in recognition of the foal's uncle serving in the Household Cavalry, and the foal being born on the Queen's birthday.
+One of the Household Cavalry's horses took part in Queen Elizabeth II's funeral procession in 2022 and also the coronation of King Charles III in 2023.
 A little further on the A487 is Castell Henllys, a reconstructed Iron Age Fort.
-Bro Meigan Gardens (6.5 acres) are a mile to the east of the village.